 Trial#

-This section provides an introductory guide for begineers users to get started with using laygo2.
+This section provides an introductory guide for begineers to get started with using laygo2.

 Colab tutorial#